 “However, we note the omission of any mention of fungible tokens in the Japanese government’s new plans.
 Until this is addressed, it will continue to be a major obstacle for the growth of the blockchain gaming industry, and means that a number of companies and entrepreneurs will still base their operations out of Japan,” he added.

 Since Kishida’s appointment in October last year, Japan has been trying to drive web3 adoption.
-The country recently established a web3 policy office under the Ministry of Economy, Trade, and Industry (METI) focused on creating policies for.
+The country recently established a web3 policy office under the Ministry of Economy, Trade, and Industry (METI) focused on creating policies for this sector.

 In April, Kishida’s Liberal Democratic Party released an “NFT White Paper” which outlined plans to further the country’s strategies on web3.